There are several ways you can contribute to the development of the Firebird project:

 All monies raised from subscriptions, donations and sponsorships enter a funds pool for allocation as grants to developers already active in the Firebird Project

 .
 Grants are decided by the Committee of the Firebird Foundation.

 The Foundation issues formal receipts

 for every kind of payment: you need not ask explicitly for a receipt unless you fail to receive yours for some reason.
 Since these are PDF documents, sent as email attachments, please ensure that you provide a correct

 email address and that the email account is configured to accept PDF attachments.
-Documentation Development
+Donations towards Code Development